 #10 - Kid dies after eating Pop Rocks candy and soda pop.

-according to the myth, you shouldn't drink soda or carbonated soft drinks after eating Pop Rocks - some people would say, in fact, you had to wait up to three hours so you'd complete digestion before drinking soda.
+The Myth: according to the myth, you shouldn't drink soda or carbonated soft drinks after eating Pop Rocks - some people would say, in fact, you had to wait up to three hours so you'd complete digestion before drinking soda.
 Why?
 Because "some kid" once ate six bags of the stuff, followed by six cans of Pepsi, and the ingestion of so much carbon dioxide caused his stomach to explode.
 There are many variations of the myth, including one where the Pop Rocks are replaced with Mentos and the soda's place is taken by Coke.

-apparently, none.
+The Origin: apparently, none.
 There are cases of people who sued the company responsible for Pop Rocks because their kids had a tummy ache after consuming the candy, but after much lurking about, I could not find any evidence of exploding children.
 Since Pop Rocks do their trademark "popping" through carbonation, I can see how this probably began: someone did the maths.
 Carbonation from the candy plus carbonation from the soda would result in an air-filled stomach, which could lead to a less pleasant "popping".

-as previously stated, there is absolutely no evidence of exploding children.
+The Busting: as previously stated, there is absolutely no evidence of exploding children.
 While some kids seem to have felt sick after eating an enormous quantity of Pop Rocks, some kids also feel a little sick after eating an enormous quantity of anything else.
 Besides, let's be reasonable here.
 Pop Rocks and its copycats are designed so that they pop and eventually disappear on your tongue, very little of it actually reaching your stomach.
 And we all know what the direct consequence of drinking carbonated drinks is: gas.
 You're either going to burp it out, or fart it out.
 In any case, chances of your gut bursting because of too much carbon are slim if any.

-#09 - LSD-laced rub-on tattoos
+#09 - LSD-laced rub-on tattoos.

-rub-on or lick-and-stick tattoos for kids, a usual prize on several brands of snack, are actually laced with LSD in an attempt to get kids addicted to the drug as soon as possible.
+The Myth: rub-on or lick-and-stick tattoos for kids, a usual prize on several brands of snack, are actually laced with LSD in an attempt to get kids addicted to the drug as soon as possible.

-this is an old one - it started during the 70's, of course, when LSD was the shit.
+The Origin: this is an old one - it started during the 70's, of course, when LSD was the shit.
 Back then, the drug was manufactured by lacing blotted paper sheets with drops of LSD - you chewed on the paper or tab, and the drug would get in your system.
 The problem was, these sheets of paper were printed with cartoon characters before they were sold.
 At some point, someone assumed that the same paper was used to manufacture lick-and-stick kiddie tattoos, and the panic began.

-let us, once again, think logically.
+The Busting: let us, once again, think logically.
 You are a drug dealer looking to expand your customer list.
 Who's your potential new customer?
 Surely not kids who still have chocolate bread and chips as a snack, and who still think having a rub-on tattoo on their arm is cool... you see, kids back then were not the same as kids today.
 They didn't carry ATM cards, most of them received a small allowance if any, and surely didn't have the financial means to maintain an LSD addiction.
 Even if it's a rub-on tattoo with LSD addiction.
 And, once again, not one of these rub-on tattoos was ever found to contain any material hazardous to children, adults or animals.
 The whole thing seems to be a fad, like platform shoes: you hear about it from time to time, but every single time you do, it's bullshit.

-#08 - Kidney theft
+#08 - Kidney theft.

 The Myth: there are so many variations of this one out there, it's hard to keep track.
 Sometimes it's a guy who meets a girl in a bar, she drugs his drink, and later on he wakes up in a tub filled with ice.
 Sometimes, it's a guy traveling cross-country who gets strapped to his hotel bed by strangers and then drugged for surgery.
 Sometimes it's people getting lured somewhere with promises of employment or free medical exams, and walk out of there one kidney short of a full person.
 Whatever the version is, the story always ends up the same way: the victim manages to get help, either by calling emergency or dragging themselves to a hospital, and once they are examined, they discover one of their kidneys is missing.
 The doctors usually inform them that their kidney is probably for sale at the Black Market.

-the only origin I could find for this was a 1991 episode of Law and Order.
+The Origin: the only origin I could find for this was a 1991 episode of Law and Order.
 From time to time, you hear news about people who sell their kidneys or corneas when they're stranded for cash, most of which come from the East: China had a reputation of running a regular organ trafficking mob (they do, in fact, harvest organs for transplant from death row inmates), Turkey as well, and by the time you get to India, you even find stories of people selling one of their lungs!
 Of course the next logical step in this is that if organs can be sold like possessions, they can also be stolen...

 The Busting: again - no evidence of such.
 There was never anyone found in a tub of ice, there are no records of anyone going to the hospital because they were missing a kidney, no people ever died due to organ theft.
 Nothing.
 In fact, the National Kidney Foundation of the USA got so tired of these rumors, they have urged anyone who was ever mugged for a kidney to come forth.
 Until now, not a single person.
 In 2008, several people in India were arrested for alleged organ theft.
 Upon verification, the original call was made by someone who still had both kidneys.
 So yeah, it's pretty much bullshit.